Implement your own service registration mechanism#

 class gives access to the configuration attribute.

-Using your service registrar#
+Using your service registrar using the programmatic API#

 In the project using it, don’t forget to add the dependency on the module providing your implementation.
 Then, in the configuration, just add: